 Car Rental Insurance (Loss/Damage Waiver or Collision Damage Waiver)

-If you hold a private auto insurance policy, you probably are covered in the U.S., but not abroad, for loss or damage to the car, and liability in case a passenger is injured.
-The credit card you used to rent the card also may provide some coverage, so consult your benefits list.
+If you hold a private auto insurance policy at home, you probably are covered in the U.S., but not abroad, for loss or damage to the car, and liability in case a passenger is injured.
+The credit card you used to rent the car also may provide some coverage, so consult your benefits list.

 Car rental insurance probably does not cover liability if you caused the accident.
-Check your own auto insurance policy, the rental company policy, and your credit card coverage for the extent of coverage: Is your destination covered?
+Check your own auto insurance policy, the rental company's policy, and your credit card coverage for the extent of coverage: Is your destination covered?
 Are other drivers covered?
 How much liability is covered if a passenger is injured?
-(If you rely on your credit card for coverage, you may want to bring a second credit card with you, as damages may be charged to your card and you may find yourself stranded with no money.)

-Car rental insurance costs about $25 a day and up.
+Car rental insurance costs, on average, $25 a day and up.

-Contact the International Association for Medical Assistance to Travelers (IAMAT) (tel.
-716/754-4883 or 416/652-0137; www.iamat.org, e-mail firstname.lastname@example.org for tips on travel and health concerns in the countries you're visiting, and a free list of local, English-speaking doctors around the world.
-IAMAT is ahead of many governmental organizations in providing information about conditions such as malaria worldwide, and for a small donation (they suggest $25) will provide you with a set of all their publications showing where you can eat and drink the food, water and milk safely, and where not.
+The International Association for Medical Assistance to Travelers (IAMAT) offers a helpful page with country-by-country information on medical care and medical providers.
+IAMAT is ahead of many governmental organizations in providing information about worldwide conditions such as malaria, and for a small donation ($25 is suggested), it will provide you with a set of publications showing where you can eat and drink the food, water, and milk safely, and where you cannot.